Material performance is often judged using published values such as elastic modulus, flexural modulus, and flexural strength.

 • Gradual load application

-High strain rate: • Sudden bite force as while biting over food
+• Sudden bite force as while chewing food

 • Rapid occlusal contact